 Anyhoo, Kaen sneaks into Tamahome’s room and takes off all her clothes.
 She’s offering to have sex with Tamahome to increase his life force and maybe help regain his memories.
 Tamahome vehemently refuses and orders her to leave.

-We then see Tomo standing over Tamahome who is unconscious and trapped in an illusion of his making.
+We then see Tomo standing over the real Tamahome who is unconscious and trapped in an illusion of his making.

-Oh and meanwhile we learn that Yui is being set up by Tomo to be the next priestess of Genbu, he’s been controlling her through the earring that Nakago left behind, she stole the book and opened it again and now she’s back inside the book.
+Meanwhile we learn that Yui is being set up by Tomo to be the next priestess of Genbu.
+He’s been controlling her through the earring that Nakago left behind.
+Yui stole the book, opened it again and now she’s back inside the book.
 Miaka is set to go after her.

 We learn that Tomo was working for someone named Tenkou who promptly kills Tomo (Even though he was just inhabiting someone else’s body as a spirit) for failing to kill Tamahome with the illusion since Nakago’s spirit appeared to stop it.

-This is another thing that’s confusing; why did Nakago just randomly appear?
+Why did Nakago just randomly appear?
 Why did Suboshi possess Amiboshi?
-(Yeah, that happens) I was beginning to think that maybe all of the Seiryu seven were collecting because Yui was returning, but that can’t be it because A) the rest of the warriors didn’t appear, but Nakago, Tomo and Suboshi/Amiboshi kinda.
+(Yeah, that happens) I was beginning to think that maybe all of the Seiryu seven were collecting because Yui was returning, but that can’t be because A) the rest of the warriors didn’t appear, but Nakago, Tomo and Suboshi/Amiboshi kinda.
 Soi, Ashitare and Miboshi didn’t come back.
 And B) She’s really no longer the Priestess of Seiryu anymore if she’s being used as the Priestess of Genbu now.
 And why didn’t the warriors of Genbu assemble if that’s true?
-Ughghhhsss.
+I don’t understand.

-Anyhoo, Tamahome gives his ring back to Miaka after she has an epic temper tantrum.
+Tamahome gives his ring/the shinzaho back to Miaka after she has an epic temper tantrum.
 It was sad at first but then she just got too whiny and irritating.
-Yui makes her wish and as they’re going home, Yui tells her to return the ring back to where it belongs and it drops back into the book.
+Yui makes her wish, and as they’re going home, Yui tells her to return the ring back to where it belongs.
+Miaka it drops back into the book.

 Why Taiitsukun couldn’t have told Miaka that she could do that before Miaka left is beyond me but I guess this way makes for good TV.

 Despite the confusing parts and me wishing they just left the series where it was, this was fairly enjoyable.
-The ending villain just seemed to be lame and just kinda ‘there’ though.
-I know it was a set up for OVA 2, but come on.
+The ending villain was fairly lame and just kinda ‘there’ though.
+I know it was a set up for OVA 2, but still.

 I’m also happy to report that Miaka was actually pretty tolerable during this OVA.
 She was still annoying some places, but not unbearable.

 I’d really like to understand how the whole time in the book vs. time in the real world thing works.
-From what Miaka said once 1 day in the real world seems to equal 6 months in the book, but that caused all sorts of weird inconsistencies in the TV series and it’s just as confusing here.
+From what Miaka said in the previous series, one day in the real world seems to equal six months in the book, but that caused all sorts of weird inconsistencies in the TV series and it’s just as confusing here.

-At the end of each episode was a short animation showing the two sets of warriors, Seiryu and Suzaku on separate bus rides to a hot spring.
-These were so freakin’ hilarious.
+At the end of each episode was a short animation showing the two sets of warriors, Seiryu and Suzaku, on separate bus rides to a hot spring.
+These were hilarious additions to this OVA.
 Seriously, I wish they just made a whole series of these.
 I looked forward to these shorts way more than the actual show.
 I won’t explain what each short is, but they’re really funny, especially if you watch the TV series first.
 They break the fourth wall plenty of times too and even refer to some of the characters by their voice actor’s names.

-Art: The art was basically the same as the TV series, except better.
-OVA’s usually do have slightly better art than the series for it does.
+Art: The art was basically the same as the TV series, except slightly better.
+OVAs usually do have slightly better art than their original series.

 Music: On par with the TV series.
-However, instead of the trumpets and synthesizer music of the old ED, we get VIDEO SYNCED…trumpets with piano music.
+However, instead of the trumpets and synthesizer music of the old ED, we get video synced...trumpets with piano music.
 Also, when the tempo of the trumpets speeds up, the video syncs get zoomed in and effects get added to it.
-Like, imagine a newbie AMV maker with Sony Vegas got ahold of this show plus the ED and that’s it.
+Imagine a newbie AMV maker with Sony Vegas got ahold of this show plus the ED and that’s it.

 Characters: There’s no real new characters to talk about except for Tenkou and he’s as bland as Nakago.
 Yui and Miaka are both less annoying though.

-Bottom line: It’s pretty enjoyable, and I’d rate it high simply for the ending shorts.
-It is basically a buildup to the second OVA, though and fans of the TV may be put off simply from the fact that they’re continuing the story instead of ending it where it was.
+Bottomline: This OVA is pretty enjoyable, and I’d rate it high simply for the ending shorts.
+It is essentially a buildup to the second OVA, though, and fans of the TV show may be put off simply from the fact that they’re continuing the story instead of ending it where it was.